Amrhub/math-magicians/README.md

 # Math Magicians

-> Math Magicians - Calculator User Interface
+> Math Magicians - Calculator User Interface & functionality

 ![screenshot](./app_screenshot.png)
 This is just a simple calculator user interface that I built using the [React](https://reactjs.org/) framework.